-Le Pen faces Macron in final round of French presidential election, estimates say
+Le Pen faces Macron in final round of French presidential election

 "The party created by Jean-Marie Le Pen has a history known for its violence and intolerance," Fillon said.
 "Its economic and social program will lead our country to failure ...
 I promise you, extremism can only bring unhappiness and division to France."

-Independent centrist Macron, 39, a former banker, has never held elected office, though he served as economy minister under Prime Minister Manuel Valls.
+Macron, 39, a former banker, has never held elected office, though he served as economy minister under Prime Minister Manuel Valls.

 But he attracted support from left and right with promises to boost the economy and improve security.
 His party, "En Marche!" which was only created in September, now has more than 200,000 members and his meetings have attracted vast crowds.